anyscale/madewithml.github.io/docs/courses/mlops/logging.md

 ## Intuition

-Logging is the process of tracking and recording key events that occur in our applications.
-We want to log events so we can use them to inspect processes, fix issues, etc. They're a whole lot more powerful than `print` statements because they allow us to send specific pieces of information to specific locations, not to mention custom formatting, shared interface with other Python packages, etc. This makes logging a key proponent in being able to surface insightful information from the internal processes of our application.
+Logging is the process of tracking and recording key events that occur in our applications for the purpose of inspection, debugging, etc. They're a whole lot more powerful than `print` statements because they allow us to send specific pieces of information to specific locations with custom formatting, shared interfaces, etc. This makes logging a key proponent in being able to surface insightful information from the internal processes of our application.

 ## Components

-There are a few overarching concepts to be aware of first before we can create and use our loggers.
+There are a few overarching concepts to be aware of:

-- `#!js Logger`: the main object that emits the log messages from our application.
+- `#!js Logger`: emits the log messages from our application.
-- `#!js Handler`: used for sending log records to a specific location and specifications for that location (name, size, etc.).
+- `#!js Handler`: sends log records to a specific location.
-- `#!js Formatter`: used for style and layout of the log records.
+- `#!js Formatter`: formats and styles the log records.

 There is so much [more](https://docs.python.org/3/library/logging.html){:target="_blank"} to logging such as filters, exception logging, etc. but these basics will allows us to do everything we need for our application.

 ## Levels

-Before we create our specialized, configured logger, let's look at what logged messages even look like by using a very basic configuration.
+Before we create our specialized, configured logger, let's look at what logged messages look like by using the basic configuration.
 ```python linenums="1"
 import logging
 import sys